 6 Artificial intelligence that assesses risks and eliminates alarm fatigue

 Artificial intelligence (AI) has the potential to greatly optimize processes in hospitals and even eliminate the problem of alarm fatigue.
 By improving efficiency, artificial intelligence will bring enormous benefits to nurses.

 The researchers of the Duke University have demonstrated such an application in nursing.
 Their Sepsis Watch deep learning algorithm (https://www.sepsiswatch.org/what-is-sepsis) helps assess a patient's risk of developing sepsis.
-Automatically notifies hospital rapid response team in case of high risk patient; and guides them through the first 3 hours of providing care.
-This is crucial to preventing complications.
+Automatically notifies the hospital's rapid response team in the event of a high-risk patient; and guides them through the first 3 hours of providing care.
+This is crucial in preventing complications.

-The fatigue of the alarms refers to the point where healthcare professionals become desensitized to the alarm signals from the myriad of devices that emit a cacophony of beeps all day in the clinical setting.
+The fatigue of the alarms refers to the point where healthcare professionals become desensitized to warning signals from the myriad of devices that emit a cacophony of beeps all day in the clinical setting.
 Healthcare institutions experience up to 187 alarms per bed per day, of which 72% to 99% are false alarms.
-These false alarms add to alarm fatigue, which in turn can lead to nurses and doctors missing out on those alarms that really require clinical attention.
-Artificial intelligence can reduce the rate of false alarms and thus eliminate alarm fatigue.
+These false alarms add to alarm fatigue, which in turn can lead to nurses and doctors missing those alarms that really require clinical attention.
+Artificial intelligence can reduce the false alarm rate and thus eliminate alarm fatigue.
 In a 2019 study, the researchers proved that their AI-based system has helped reduce notifications received from healthcare professionals by up to 99,3%!
 With such a system in place, nurses can be informed about cases that need attention and focus on those.